-Explore the websites listed below designed for youth and see what resources and activities are available to help children and families better understand their personal health, puberty, and some of the challenges of growing-up.
-Then use the Online Resources on Puberty and Personal Health attachment to jot down some pages you might share, or activities you might do with the children and youth in your program.
-Then discuss your answers with your trainer, coach or administrator.
+Review the websites listed in the Online Resources on Puberty and Personal Health activity and see what resources and activities are available to help children and families better understand their personal health, puberty, and some of the challenges of growing up.
+Make a list of specific activities, pages or resources you would like to share with the children and families in your program.
+Discuss your ideas with your trainer, coach or administrator.

 American Academy of Pediatrics.
 (2015.)
-Helping Your Child Develop a Healthy Sense of Self-Esteem.
-Retrieved from https://www.healthychildren.org/English/ages-stages/gradeschool/Pages/Helping-Your-Child-Develop-A-Healthy-Sense-of-Self-Esteem.aspx
+Helping Your Child Develop a Healthy Sense of Self-Esteem. https://www.healthychildren.org/English/ages-stages/gradeschool/Pages/Helping-Your-Child-Develop-A-Healthy-Sense-of-Self-Esteem.aspx

 American Foundation for Suicide Prevention. (n.d.)
-Teens and Suicide: What Parents Should Know.
-Retrieved from https://afsp.org/campaigns/talk-about-mental-health-awareness/teens-and-suicide-what-parents-should-know/
+Teens and Suicide: What Parents Should Know. https://afsp.org/campaigns/talk-about-mental-health-awareness/teens-and-suicide-what-parents-should-know/

-Boston Children’s Hospital. (n.d.).
-Suicide in teens & children symptoms and causes.
-Retrieved from http://www.childrenshospital.org/conditions-and-treatments/conditions/s/suicide-and-teens/symptoms-and-causes
+Boston Children’s Hospital.
+(2021).
+Suicide in teens & children symptoms and causes. http://www.childrenshospital.org/conditions-and-treatments/conditions/s/suicide-and-teens/symptoms-and-causes

 Centers for Disease Control and Prevention, CDC.
 (2012.)
 Youth Risk Behavior Surveillance-United States, 2011.
 Morbidity and Mortality Weekly Report 2012;61(SS04); 1-162.

 Council on Accreditation.
 (2018) Child and Youth Development Early Childhood Education (CYD-ECE) Standards for Health.
-New York: Council on Accreditation.
-Retrieved from http://coanet.org/standard/cyd-ece/4/
+New York: Council on Accreditation. http://coanet.org/standard/cyd-ece/4/

 Council on Accreditation.
 (2018).
 Standards for Child and Youth Development Programs.
 Out-of-School Time.
 (CYD-OST) Standards for Health.
-New York: Council on Accreditation.
-Retrieved from http://coanet.org/standard/cyd-ost/11/
+New York: Council on Accreditation. http://coanet.org/standard/cyd-ost/11/

 Massachusetts Department of Public Health, Office of Oral Health (2009).
-Growing Healthy Smiles in the Child Care Setting: Implementing a Tooth Brushing Program to Promote Oral Health and Prevent Tooth Decay.
-Retrieved from http://www.mass.gov/eohhs/docs/dph/com-health/oral-grow-healthy-smiles-child-care.pdf
+Growing Healthy Smiles in the Child Care Setting: Implementing a Tooth Brushing Program to Promote Oral Health and Prevent Tooth Decay. http://www.mass.gov/eohhs/docs/dph/com-health/oral-grow-healthy-smiles-child-care.pdf

 Ohio State University Extension.
 (2009).
 Preschool Children May Have Daytime Toileting Accidents.